shubhamkale119/Intsall_jenkins_on_EC2/README.md

 ## Install_jenkins_on_EC2 Amazon Linux

-- Launch EC2 instance first and coneect it using SSH
+- Launch EC2 instance first and connect it using SSH

 ## Commands to Install And run Jenkins